ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 Like other tables, a materialized view stores the results of query statements in a tablespace and is mostly used for data warehouse purposes.
 The performance time for query execution can be significantly reduced by creating query statements that are frequently used or include time demanding JOIN or aggregate functions as materialized views.

 Altibase provides only read-only materialized views.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the materialized view will be created only if there is no existing materialized view with the same name.
+If a materialized view with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing materialized view will remain unaffected.

 *user_name*